o3de/o3de.org/content/docs/user-guide/action-manager/fundamentals/concepts/menus.md

 );
 ```

-See the [`Sort Keys`](https://o3de.org/docs/user-guide/action-manager/fundamentals/architecture/sort-keys/) section for more information about menu item ordering.
+See the [Sort Keys](/docs/user-guide/action-manager/fundamentals/architecture/sort-keys/) section for more information about menu item ordering.

-### Adding Separators
+## Adding separators

 To divide a menu into sections, it is possible to add separators.